thinktecture/basta-2d-3d/readme.md

 1. Point your terminal to the 2D subfolder.
 2. Execute `npm install` to install all necessary packages.
-3. Execute `sh build.sh` to start the default gulp task, which will compile the *.ts files, concat them into a single file and outputs it to the dist folder.
+3. Execute `npm start` to start the default gulp task, which will compile the *.ts files, concat them into a single file and outputs it to the dist folder.
 Sourcemaps are generated, too.
 4. Optional: Execute `node_modules/.bin/tsd reinstall --save --overwrite` to install type definitions for better intellisense for the `gulpfile.js`.
 5. Open index.html in your browser